Buddhism and violence: Sri Lanka

 Violence in Sri Lanka pertaining to Buddhism has been present for decades.
 This violence originated years ago with the persecution of the Tamil people by the Sinhalese majority.
 However, after years of discrimination, the Tamil formed the Liberation Tigers of Tamil Eelam (LTTE) which fought for the North-East region of Sri Lanka which would become an independent state for the Tamil population.
-This civil war continued for three decades and claimed the lives of roughly 40,000 people by the end.
-The war ended in May 2009 when the majority Sinhalese government killed LTTE leader Velupillai Prabhakaran.
-After the war, three predominant groups remained in Sri Lanka: the Sinhalese (mostly Buddhist), who accounted for 70% of the population, the Tamils (largely Hindu, with a Christian minority) at 10%, and another 10% who were Muslim.
-Since Sri Lanka has not stated a national language or religion, Buddhist nationalism began to rise with the fear of Muslims dominating Buddhism.
-The nationalist organization is called the Bodu Bala Sena (BBS) which is led by Galagoda Aththe Gnanasat.
+This civil war went on three decades before the war ended in May 2009 when the majority Sinhalese government killed LTTE leader Velupillai Prabhakaran.

 One of the first major examples of persecution against Muslims was on September 10, 2011 when Buddhist monks destroyed a 300 year old Muslim shrine in Anuradhapura Although police officers were present during the attack, none intervened.

 On April 20, 2012, roughly 2000 Buddhist protested outside a mosque in Dambulla because the building stood on a sacred site for Sri Lankan Buddhists.
 These protests caused the mosque to cancel prayers due to threats from Buddhist nationalists, but on the following Sunday, Prime Minister D. M. Jayaratne ordered to have the mosque relocated from the sacred site.
-Since then, the BBS has taken on a new form of persecution by using slogans and propaganda as a way of discriminating against Muslims in Sri Lanka.
+Since then, the Bodu Bala Sena (BBS) a Buddhist nationalist organization led by Galagoda Aththe Gnanasat, has taken on a new form of persecution by using slogans and propaganda as a way of discriminating against Muslims in Sri Lanka.

 With the recent April 2019 Easter bombings orchestrated by Islamic terrorists that claimed the lives of over 250 and injured over 500 Sri Lankans, Muslims in Sri Lanka have faced more danger than ever before from the police and Buddhist nationalists.